 Judges scrutinize prenuptial agreements in detail to look for anything that tends to offer a financial incentive for divorce.
 If a provision can be read to encourage divorce, the court will set it aside.
 Courts used to view any provision detailing how property would be divided as encouraging divorce, because society has an interest against divorce.
 This is why judges pay such close attention.

 A prenup cannot include personal preferences, such as who has what chores, where to spend the holidays, whose name to use, details about child rearing, or what relationship to have with certain relatives.
 Prenuptial agreements are designed to address financially based issues.
 Any prevision discussing non-financial issues will not be upheld.
 Judges grow uncomfortable when they see private domestic matters included in a contract, and will often view the document as frivolous, striking it down.
 If you and your spouse do want to have an agreement about such things, do it in a separate document, with which the court will not have the power to intervene.

-Confused About Prenuptial Agreements?
-Get a Free Legal Review Today
+Confused About Can be Included in Prenuptial Agreements?
+Get Professional Legal Help

 Prenuptial agreements can be beneficial for both parties, since they solidify the terms of a relationship and marriage before problems arise.
 But every prenup should get a thorough review by an attorney before they're signed, since the cost of critical errors in the document could cost one or both of the parties later.
 Find a local family law attorney today for some peace of mind.